Main Chala

-"Main Chala"is an Indian Hindi-language Bollywood song by Guru Randhawa and Iulia Vantur.The song ‘Main Chala’ released, got more than millions of views in a few minutes.
+"Main Chala"is an Indian Hindi-language Bollywood song by Guru Randhawa and Iulia Vantur.The song ‘Main Chala’ was released, and got more than millions of views in a few minutes.
 A new music video titled Main Chala, starring actors Salman Khan and Pragya Jaiswal, has recently been released online.
 It also features artists Guru Randhawa and Iulia Vantur.
 Salman Khan-Pragya Jaiswal looks dreamy in the love song of Guru Randhawa-Iulia Vantur.
 A long-awaited music video featuring Bollywood star Salman Khan and Pragya Jaiswal has been released.
 'Main Chala' is a love music video featuring the rumored Salman's girlfriend Lulia Vantur and Guru Randhawa, who have sung the song.